heaps0rt/TTK4145-Project/Exercises/ex5/ans.md

   - How would you extend these solutions to N priorities?
 Is it even possible to do this elegantly?
     - Semaphores: Add a semaphore for each priority, complexity scales poorly.
     - Condition variables: Add a
     - Protected objects: Add new entries for each priority level.
+Scales linearly, but for large values of N this will be a lot of code.
     - Message passing request:
     - Message passing priority select: For priority select a new channel must be established for each priority level, introducing more complexity to the select workaround.
   - What (if anything) does that say about code quality?